jxthibeault/nookbay/README.md

 [![GitHub Commits](https://img.shields.io/github/last-commit/jxthibeault/nookbay?style=flat-square)](https://github.com/jxthibeault/nookbay/commits)
 [![Web Server Tracking](https://img.shields.io/website?down_color=red&down_message=offline&label=web%20server&up_color=green&up_message=online&url=https%3A%2F%2Fnookbay.app%2F&style=flat-square)](https://nookbay.app)

+### This project is abandoned.
+To contribute, please create a fork of this repository.

 This is a web application powered by PHP and CSS that provides functionality similar to the eBay platform for players of Animal Crossing: New Horizons.
 This is a reboot unrelated and disconnected from the original Nookbay of the early 2000s.
 This project is not for profit.

 ## Table of Contents